activist-org/activist/README.md

 - Drug Legalization
 - Other

-### Categories
+### Levels

-Activism categories define the kind of involvement for an activity, with each being a necessary component to progress within a given focus:
+Activism levels are the kind of involvement for the event, with each being a necessary component to progress within a given issue:

-- Learning
+- Learn
-- Engagement
+- Support
-- Advocacy
+- Act

-Coloration is used to easily delineate the category of a particular activity.
+Coloration is used to easily delineate the level of a particular event.

-# Features [`↩`](#contents) <a id="features"></a>

-Activities can be displayed in list, calendar, and map views.
-They further can be filtered by focus, tags, level, date, and location.
-Future filters at greater scale will include friend involvement and affiliated organizations.
-Activities will also eventually be able to be related to one another, meaning one activity could be a sub, pre, or post activity for a main one.

 # Contributing [`↩`](#contents) <a id="contributing"></a>

 Please see the [contribution guidelines](https://github.com/andrewtavis/activist/blob/main/CONTRIBUTING.md) if you are interested in contributing to this project.

 # Disclosure

-activist is intersectionally inclusive and not blind to economic externalities - activities on activist must be willing to account for their social and economic effects.
-These two concepts are the guiding principles of what is and is not allowed, with their interpretation falling to and growing with the community itself.

 activist is not directly affiliated with any corporations, political parties, governments or non-government organizations.